 Animal studies show that mesenchymal stem cell can migrate into the brain and survive.5,6,7

-Because we utilize allogeneic cord tissue-derived mesenchymal stem cells, we are able to offer clinical protocols to any qualified patient, not just those who saved their own cord blood at birth.
+Because we utilize allogeneic cord tissue-derived mesenchymal stem cells, we are able to offer investigational treatments to any qualified patient, not just those who saved their own cord blood at birth.
 We will discuss several additional advantages of allogeneic cord-derived stem cells below.

 There is evidence to support that bone marrow-derived mononuclear cells are safe and improve the quality of life in children with neurological disorders including cerebral palsy.8

-Which kinds of stem cells are utilized for the CP clinical protocol and how are they collected?
+Which kinds of stem cells are used and how are they collected?

-The Stem Cell Institute leverages adult stem cells from human umbilical cord tissue for its cerebral palsy clinical investigation.
+The Stem Cell Institute leverages adult stem cells from human umbilical cord tissue in its investigational stem cell treatments for cerebral palsy.
 These stem cells are harvested from donated umbilical cords.
-In accordance with International Blood Bank standards, all umbilical cord-derived stem cells are rigorously screened for viruses and bacteria at Medistem Labs before they are approved for use in subjects.
+In accordance with International Blood Bank standards, all umbilical cord-derived stem cells are rigorously screened for viruses and bacteria at Medistem Labs before they are approved for use.

 In some cases, stem cells harvested from the subjects’s own bone marrow are used in addition to umbilical cord tissue-derived cells.